 Earlier this month, the Nutha Way program took a group of young people from Coolgardie for an on country experience at a local special site.
 Along for the learning experience were Teach For Australia staff and teachers from the Kalgoorlie-Boulder region.

-Burra Rock is a special place; an old place with cultural
+Burra Rock is a special place; an old place with cultural value and history.

 It’s a bold granite outcrop surrounded by woodlands recognised internationally for its biodiversity, about an hour’s drive south of Coolgardie, in Western Australia’s Goldfields.
 A few relics of bush industry 100 years ago remain, but today Burra Rock is part of a Conservation Park and the Indigenous traditional owners are recognised as the custodians of the land.
 And it is here that a group of Coolgardie youngsters and members of Teach For Australia’s (TFA) Kalgoorlie community found themselves learning together on the first weekend in November.